Sublime-Instincts/CommandsBrowser/README.md

 ### Issues & feature requests

-Please use the issues and feature requests template whenever filling an issue/feature request so as to stay as organised as possible.
+Please use the issues and feature requests template, whenever filing an issue/feature request, so as to stay as organised as possible.

 ## Contributing